Commencement Speaker and Honorary Degree Recipients

 Six-term United States Senator (retired); President, The Lugar Center; Recipient, Presidential Medal of Freedom

 A fifth generation Hoosier, United States Senator Richard G. Lugar was the longest serving member of Congress in Indiana history, serving 36 years.
-Today he is President of The Lugar Center, a non-profit organization focusing on global food security, non-proliferation of weapons of mass destruction, aid effectiveness, and bipartisan governance.
-A Professor of Practice and Distinguished Scholar at the School of Global and International Studies at Indiana University, Senator Lugar also serves on the faculty at the University of Indianapolis, leading the Richard G. Lugar Symposium for Tomorrow’s Leaders.
+He was President of The Lugar Center, a non-profit organization focusing on global food security, non-proliferation of weapons of mass destruction, aid effectiveness, and bipartisan governance.
+A Professor of Practice and Distinguished Scholar at the School of Global and International Studies at Indiana University, Senator Lugar also served on the faculty at the University of Indianapolis, leading the Richard G. Lugar Symposium for Tomorrow’s Leaders.

 Following graduation from Denison University and study as a Rhodes Scholar, Senator Lugar served in the U.S. Navy.
 Before election to the Senate, he helped manage the family's food machinery manufacturing business and served two terms as mayor of Indianapolis.

 In six Senate terms, Senator Lugar exercised leadership on critical issues of global food security, nuclear non-proliferation, energy independence, and free trade.
 He led actions to reduce the threat of nuclear, chemical, and biological weapons.
 With then-Senate Armed Services Chairman Sam Nunn, efforts to destroy weapons of mass destruction in the former Soviet Union resulted in the deactivation of over 7,600 nuclear warheads once aimed at the U.S. As chairman of the Agriculture Committee, Senator Lugar initiated a biofuels research program to decrease dependency on foreign oil.
 Senator Lugar also played an instrumental role in enacting U.S. sanctions on the apartheid government of South Africa.